 How does HMRC carry out investigations into tax fraud?

 A tax investigation is carried out by HMRC to examine whether an individual or business has failed to pay their required level of tax.
 HMRC has criminal investigation powers comparable to other law enforcement agencies including powers to:

 - apply for production orders, which require information to be handed over to aid investigations;

 - conduct searches of individuals and premises following an arrest.

 If you find yourself subject to an investigation by HMRC, you should seek legal advice as soon as possible.
 Tax fraud is an extremely complex area of law, but with years of experience in handling such cases on behalf of our clients, the solicitors at Wilford Smith Solicitors are best placed to advise you and to conduct your defence in court where necessary.

 In most cases, individuals who are suspected of tax irregularities will first become aware that an investigation is being carried out into their tax affairs when they receive a letter advising them of this, accompanied by a request that they attend an interview under caution.
 These interviews are fundamental in HMRC’s investigations, providing vital information as they seek to build as strong a case as possible and create a complete picture of fraudulent activity.
 Answers provided during interviews under caution can be used to confirm suspicions held by the agency and may be used as the basis for prosecution.
 Deciding what questions to answer, and how to answer them, can be challenging.
 For this reason it is essential that you seek legal representation as soon as you are asked to attend an interview under caution.

-Contact our HMRC Defence Lawyers in Sheffield and London
+Contact our HMRC Defence Lawyers in London, Sheffield and Manchester

-Our Criminal Defence Solicitors is based in Sheffield and London and serve clients throughout England and Wales.
+Our Criminal Defence Solicitors is based in London, Sheffield and Manchester and serve clients throughout England and Wales.
 If you need advice or representation for HMRC prosecution contact us today on 01709 828 044 to find out how we can help.